Ocean Falls: History

-The Heiltsuk native speaking people and the Nuxalk native speaking people inhabited the coastal region surrounding Ocean Falls for more than 9,000 years.
+The Indigenous Heiltsuk and Nuxalk nations governed the coastal region surrounding Ocean Falls for more than 9,000 years.
 In 1903, the Bella Coola Pulp and Paper Company surveyed the area and was impressed with the hydro power potential of the site.
 In 1906, following the company's acquisition of 260 acre of land, clearing began for the town and three years later, a sawmill, hospital and school were established.
 In 1912, the dam was erected and the pulp mill began operating.
 The Ocean Falls pulp and paper mill was the largest mill in British Columbia for many years.
 The mill produced mechanical, sulfite and sulphate pulp processed on two newsprint machines, two kraft paper machines and one tissue machine.
 Much of the electrical power for the mill and town was produced by four hydro turbines.

 Ocean Falls' population numbered 250 in 1912 and grew to 3,500 by 1950.
 By 1970, the number of inhabitants had dropped to 1,500.
 Only about 70 people, mostly loggers, remained by 1990.

 The profit structure of the original investment changed considerably during the mill's many years of operation.
 Low labour costs, inexpensive hydro power and low infrastructure costs made the Ocean Falls mill a viable proposition.
 Nevertheless, the remote location, rising labour costs and the high cost of operating a town site made further investment unattractive.
 The Ocean Falls pulp and paper mill was a very large and complex production facility and modernization costs were prohibitive.

 By the early 1970s, the facility was inefficient and uneconomical.
 The owner at that time, Crown Zellerbach, decided to close the plant and effectively shut down the town by March 1973.
 The provincial government bought the town and mill at a minimal cost a few weeks before the planned closure and kept the mill operating until 1980.
 The Ocean Falls mill thus joined the ranks of other older, remote pulp and paper mills in British Columbia shut down during the latter part of the twentieth century.

 Today, much of the town has been demolished, and many of the remaining buildings are in decay.
 Nevertheless, Ocean Falls maintains a residential community and a social network of former residents.

 Several disasters have struck the town.
 A major apartment fire in 1950 killed eight, a mudslide in 1965 killed seven and the town's Charleson school burned down on the night between December 21 and 22, 1969.
 Although no one was seriously hurt in the school fire, the little community was traumatized nevertheless.
 The school was closed for only three days; several teachers went to Bella Bella to obtain school desks and classes were held throughout the community, from the community centre to the Royal Canadian Legion branch pub (grade 12 students) to part of the Martin Inn, a 600-bed hotel.
 The new school, with one of the largest indoor gymnasiums in British Columbia, opened in 1971.